Raspberry pi Pico DSP

 • Develop image processing algorithms to extract features

-• Implement real-time pass/fail verdict on new parts
+• Implement real-time pass/fail verdicts on new parts

-• Log results, provide diagnosis on integrated database
+• Log results, provide a diagnosis on an integrated database

 Key Outcomes: